Literary Terms

 Metaphor

 A metaphor is a figure of speech that makes a comparison between two unlike things, without using the word like or as.
 Metaphors assert the identity of dissimilar things, as when Macbeth asserts that life is a “brief candle.”
 Metaphors can be subtle and powerful, and can transform people, places, objects, and ideas into whatever the writer imagines them to be.
 An implied metaphor is a more subtle comparison; the terms being compared are not so specifically explained.
-For example, to describe a stubborn man FullSizeRender 4unwilling to leave, one could say that he was “a mule standing his ground.”
+For example, to describe a stubborn man unwilling to leave, one could say that he was “a mule standing his ground.”
 This is a fairly explicit metaphor; the man is being compared to a mule.
 But to say that the man “brayed his refusal to leave” is to create an implied metaphor, because the subject (the man) is never overtly identified as a mule.
 Braying is associated with the mule, a notoriously stubborn creature, and so the comparison between the stubborn man and the mule is sustained.
 Implied metaphors can slip by inattentive readers who are not sensitive to such carefully chosen, highly concentrated language.
 An extended metaphor is a sustained comparison in which part or all of a poem consists of a series of related metaphors.
 Robert Francis’s poem “Catch” relies on an extended metaphor that compares poetry to playing catch.
 A controlling metaphor runs through an entire work and determines the form or nature of that work.
 The controlling metaphor in Anne Bradstreet’s poem “The Author to Her Book” likens her book to a child.
 Synecdoche is a kind of metaphor in which a part of something is used to signify the whole, as when a gossip is called a “wagging tongue,” or when ten ships are called “ten sails.”
 Sometimes, synecdoche refers to the whole being used to signify the part, as in the phrase “Boston won the baseball game.”
 Clearly, the entire city of Boston did not participate in the game; the whole of Boston is being used to signify the individuals who played and won the game.
 Metonymy is a type of metaphor in which something closely associated with a subject is substituted for it.
 In this way, we speak of the “silver screen” to mean motion pictures, “the crown” to stand for the king, “the White House” to stand for the activities of the president.

 Narrator

+The voice of the person telling the story, not to be confused with the author’s voice.
 With a first-person narrator, the I in the story presents the point of view of only one character.
 The reader is restricted to the perceptions, thoughts, and feelings of that single character.
 For example, in Melville’s “Bartleby, the Scrivener,” the lawyer is the first-person narrator of the story.
 First-person narrators can play either a major or a minor role in the story they are telling.
-An IMG_0442unreliable narratorreveals an interpretation of events that is somehow different from the author’s own interpretation of those events.
+An unreliable narratorreveals an interpretation of events that is somehow different from the author’s own interpretation of those events.
 Often, the unreliable narrator’s perception of plot, characters, and setting becomes the actual subject of the story, as in Melville’s “Bartleby, the Scrivener.”
 Narrators can be unreliable for a number of reasons: they might lack self-knowledge (like Melville’s lawyer), they might be inexperienced, they might even be insane.
 Naive narrators are usually characterized by youthful innocence, such as Mark Twain’s Huck Finn or J. D. Salinger’s Holden Caulfield.
 An omniscient narrator is an all-knowing narrator who is not a character in the story and who can move from place to place and pass back and forth through time, slipping into and out of characters as no human being possibly could in real life.
 Omniscient narrators can report the thoughts and feelings of the characters, as well as their words and actions.
 The narrator of The Scarlet Letter is an omniscient narrator.
 Editorial omniscience refers to an intrusion by the narrator in order to evaluate a character for a reader, as when the narrator of The Scarlet Letter describes Hester’s relationship to the Puritan community.
 Narration that allows the characters’ actions and thoughts to speak for themselves is called neutral omniscience.
 Most modern writers use neutral omniscience so that readers can reach their own conclusions.
 Limited omniscience occurs when an author restricts a narrator to the single perspective of either a major or minor character.
 The way people, places, and events appear to that character is the way they appear to the reader.
 Sometimes a limited omniscient narrator can see into more than one character, particularly in a work that focuses on two characters alternately from one chapter to the next.
 Short stories, however, are frequently limited to a single character’s point of view.

 Plot